KarryRen/UML/README.md

 - **Refuge Glaucoma**.
   - The Pre-Process code is in `refuge_preprocess.py`, [**HERE**](https://github.com/KarryRen/UML/blob/main/dataset/dataset_preprocess/refuge_preprocess.py) !
 You can **RUN** it using `python3 refuge_preprocess.py`
   - The  `torch.Dataset` code is in `refuge_dataset.py`, [**HERE**](https://github.com/KarryRen/UML/blob/main/dataset/refuge_dataset.py) !
-- **ISIC Challenge 2017**.
-  - The Pre-Process code is updating 🔥 !
-  - The  `torch.Dataset` code is updating 🔥 !